 Ginseng grown in Asia has been China’s “elixir of life” for thousands of years.

-Studies show that it quickly works to improve memory, mental clarity and sharpness within just a few hours of taking it.
+Research shows that it quickly works to improve memory, mental clarity, and sharpness within just a few hours of ingestion.

 8. Arctic Root (Rhodiola rosea)